vvimjam/WSL2/README.md

 # Removes existing resolv conf
 sudo rm /etc/resolv.conf

+# If rm throws an error then mark the file as mutable
+sudo chattr -a -i /etc/resolv.conf

 # writes nameserver line to resolv.conf.
 8.8.8.8 is google dns, you can either try that or the corperate dns address (nslookup).
 sudo bash -c 'echo "nameserver 8.8.8.8" > /etc/resolv.conf'
 ```